By: Bradley Axmith, Divemaster

 A graduate carrying a dive certification from any one of these can dive anywhere in the world.
 Also with dive shops working under a competing certification umbrella.

 The Professional Association of Diving Instructors (PADI) was formed in 1966 by two NAUI divers looking to expand recreational diving.
 PADI is by far the largest certifying body and is found all over the world.

 It’s not uncommon for the biggest player in the game to also be the target of criticism both from outside and from within.
 PADI has mass-produced the Open Water Diver, leading all competitors in the market.
 Naturally, it has an interest in maintaining its advantage.
 So, while it may be slow to change it can ill-afford to cut corners on safety.

 Scuba Schools International (SSI) offers internationally-recognized certifications since 1970.
 SSI teachers train students with essentially the same skills as the other agencies.

 They also operate all over the world.
 It’s been said in the scuba grapevine that an SSI instructor has more flexibility to tweak course conditions to match students.

 SSI offers more niche courses, teaching divers about specific elements of the aquatic ecology, like corals, sharks, and fish identification.

-The National Association of Underwater Instructors (NAUI) is the oldest recreational scuba diving organization (est. 1959).
+The National Association of Underwater Instructors (NAUI) is the oldest recreational scuba diving organization in the U.S. (est. 1959).
 The entry-level NAUI course called Scuba Diver differs from other schools in that a skin dive is part of the training and basic diver rescue is introduced.

 It is the second biggest agency by the number of certifications and NAUI affiliates can found everywhere.